harivilasp/Mnemonic-Dictionary-Chrome-Extension/README.md

-# Mnemonic Dictionary Chrome Extension
+# Mnemonic Finder Right-Click Word Memory Helper

 Easily search for mnemonic meanings of any word using [MnemonicDictionary.com](https://mnemonicdictionary.com) — just right-click on selected text in your browser!